-Ørsted's strategy is supported by a range of investment opportunities capitalising on core competencies within Ørsted's business units and new opportunities within the defined strategy. Ørsted's investment portfolio consists both of projects which have been approved by the Board of Directors and projects that are still being considered for approval.
+Ørsted's strategy is supported by a range of investment opportunities capitalising on core competencies within Ørsted's business areas and new opportunities within the defined strategy. Ørsted's investment portfolio consists both of projects which have been approved by the Board of Directors and projects that are still being considered for approval.

-Ørsted expects to invest around DKK 200 billion in the period 2019-2025 and the gross investments for 2021 are expected to amount to DKK 32-34 billion.
+Ørsted expects to invest around DKK 350 billion in the period 2020-2027.
+The gross investments for 2022 are expected to amount to DKK 38-42 billion.

-Ørsted's investment programme is primarily related to:
+Currently, Ørsted's investment programme is primarily related to:

-- substantial and continuing investments in the development, construction and maintenance of offshore wind projects in the United Kingdom, Germany, the Netherlands, Denmark, North America and Asia; - investments in the development, construction and maintenance of onshore wind, Solar PV and energy storage projects in North America and other countries and continents where Ørsted conducts business; - investments in Bioenergy & Market's activities mainly comprising conversion of remaining coal fired plants; and - investments in new green value creating business opportunities including hydrogen.
+- substantial and continuing investments in the development, construction and maintenance of offshore wind projects in the United Kingdom, Germany, the Netherlands, Denmark, Poland, North America and Asia; - investments in the development, construction and maintenance of onshore wind, Solar PV and energy storage projects in North America, Ireland, Germany, France and other countries where Onshore conducts business; - investments in Bioenergy activities comprising conversion and maintaining of remaining coal fired plants, as well as other opportunities to reach carbon neutrality; and - investments in new green value creating business opportunities including hydrogen.